amazon-archives/data-pipeline-samples/samples/sqoop/README.md

 *Setup and teardown scripts are located in the setup directory under the sqoop directory in the samples directory.*

 ```
+$> cd <GITCLONE>/data-pipeline-samples/samples/sqoop/setup
 $> python Setup.py [s3://optional/path/to/s3/location]
+$> cd ..   # get sample directory where you will find the pipeline sample
 ```

 ## Step 2: Run this sample pipeline using the AWS CLI